 Engineers at the University of Texas at Dallas have created semiconductor technology that could make night vision and thermal imaging affordable for everyday use.

 The UT Dallas device is created using Schottky diodes in Complementary Metal-Oxide Semiconductor (CMOS) technology.
-CMOS is used to make affordable consumer such as personal computers, game consoles and high-definition TVs.
+CMOS is used to make affordable consumer electronic devices such as personal computers, game consoles and high-definition TVs.
 In addition to being affordable, these devices could be more easily incorporated into smartphones.

-"There are no existing electronic detection systems operating in CMOS that can reach above 5 terahertz," said Zeshan Ahmad, lead author of the work, doctoral candidate and a research assistant in TxACE.
+"There are no existing electronic detection systems operating in CMOS that can reach above 5 terahertz," said Zeshan Ahmad, lead author of the work, electrical engineering doctoral candidate and a research assistant in TxACE.
 "We designed our chip in such a way that it can be mass produced inexpensively, has a smaller pixel and operates at higher frequencies."

 Dr. Kenneth O, professor of electrical engineering in the Jonsson School and director of TxACE, noted the time it took for the field to reach this frequency in CMOS.